rombrom/budgets-app-example/README.md

   What exactly is the `optimal` available budget?
 There are businesses which require budgets to be tightly checked.
-In this case I assumed the user as a part of the "system" which would certainly, using common sense and logic, to be able to select the appropriate and `optimal` budget for their purchase.
+In this case I assumed the user as a part of the "system" who would certainly, using common sense and logic, be able to select the appropriate and `optimal` budget for their purchase.

 - At its current state I find the UI severely lacking.
 It'd be something I might